 How could this possibly happen?
 Has the human body become three times more complex?
 Did our organs suddenly multiply in number and intricacy?
 There are certainly more medicines and technology available, but that hardly explains this gross increase in cost.

-Graduating doctors certainly detest their skyrocketing debt.
+Graduating doctors certainly hate their skyrocketing debt.
 Many ultimately pay close to half a million dollars to enter the profession.
-How do you attract the best and brightest when these intelligent young people could easily go into business, finance or almost any other profession, with way less initial investment and subsequent financial and personal stress?
+How do you attract the best and brightest when these intelligent young people could easily go into business, finance, or almost any other profession, with way less initial investment and subsequent financial and personal stress?
 It just doesn’t make sense.

 Mountains of Debt

 Let’s get into some raw, painful numbers.
 The average medical school debt is over $230,000.
 Almost one in five medical students borrow over $300,000.
 Loans from undergraduate school tack on at least another $20,000.
 The usual time to pay off these enormous sums is over 13 years.

 Dr. Stern remarked he carried double the average debt, adding, “I don’t really feel like it’s worth it financially.”
 Dr. Michael Pang, a hospitalist in Scottsdale, AZ, had a different take, noting that he attended medical school in the 1990s when it was much less costly.
 “For me it was worth it, but I had scholarships to med school (tuition and books paid for) and so didn’t come out of med school with a huge debt.”
 This gaping divide in their experiences demonstrates the massive increase in cost.